kyliewake/kyliewebsite/content/blog/Blog.md

 Press Ctrl+C to stop
 ```

-Connect to the listed URL (it's on the line that starts with "Web Server").
+Connect to the listed URL (it's on the line that starts with Web Server).
 If everything is working correctly, you should get a page that shows the following:

 ```
 index.xml